-Excited by the connectivity revolution, governments all over the world are trying to find clever uses for the enormous amounts of digital information they now possess.
+Excited by the connectivity revolution, governments all over the world are trying to find innovative uses for the enormous amounts of digital information they now possess.
 One of the Big Data movements with the most momentum is Open Data – making this information available to the public.
 But what good does this actually do?
 Apolitical spoke to three pioneers in the field in Burkina Faso, Brazil and India, who told us about fighting corruption, ensuring free elections and preventing crime.
 These real, substantive issues go beyond the inevitably vague buzzwords of transparency and accountability.
-Here we discover what Open Data can really do about them.
+Here we discover what Open Data can really do for them.

 Burkina Faso’s first free elections in 30 years